dbos-inc/dbos-demo-apps/bank/README.md

 ```

 ## Demo Walkthrough
+In the walkthrough, we will create some accounts deposit some funds, and transfer money between banks.
+It may help to think of the users of DBOS Bank as tellers and managers, not as end-customers visiting their personal account pages.

-Once you finish all previous steps, navigate to http://localhost:8089/
+Once you finish all previous steps, navigate to http://localhost:8089/.
 You will be presented with a welcome page.
-Press the `Login` button and the webpage should redirect to a login page from Keycloak.
+Press the `Login` button and the webpage should redirect to a login page from the OAuth provider.

-You can use the following email and password to log in:
+If you are using the mock OAuth built into the DBOS Bank server, you can use the following usernames and passwords to log in:
 ```
-mike@other.com / pass
+Alice / password  - App User
+Bob / password    - App User
+Carol / password  - App Administrator (needed to create new accounts)
 ```

 Once you successfully log in, the frontend should re-direct you to the home page of the bank user.
-The drop-down menu at the top allows you to switch between two bank servers (bank1 at port 8081 and bank2 at port 8083) we just started.
+The drop-down menu at the top allows you to switch between the bank servers (bank\_a at port 8081 and bank\_b at port 8083) we just started.
 There are three buttons in the middle:
 - "New Greeting Message" fetches a greeting message from the backend and displays it in the "Message from Bank" banner above.
 - "Create a New Account" creates a new checking account for the current user.
+(This is available to administrators only.)
 - "Refresh Accounts" refreshes the list of accounts of the current user.

 Now, once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Balance`, `Type`, and `Actions`.
 Initially, all accounts have zero balance.

 Select the "Choose an Action" drop-down menu next to each account, you will see several options:
 - "Transaction History" displays a list of past transactions from latest to oldest.
 - "Deposit" allows you to deposit either from cash or an account in another bank backend.
 - "Withdraw" allows you to withdraw either to cash or an account in another bank backend.
-- "Internal Transfer" allows you to transfer between your own accounts within the same bank backend.
+- "Internal Transfer" allows you to transfer between accounts within the same bank backend.

 Sometimes the JWT token would expire and cause failures.
 You can refresh the page and try again.
 Refreshing the webpage obtains a new token.